 The Grand Canyon draws more than 10 million visitors every year.
 As one of the seven natural wonders of the world, this amazing landscape awes and inspires.
-A mile in depth and more than 250 miles long, the Colorado River winds through its vast corridors.
-Drive or ride the Grand Canyon Railway as an alternative to getting there.
+Known for the bands of red rock that form the walls of the canyon, the park is a top destination for hikers, climbers and vista-seekers from all over the world.
+A mile in depth and more than 250 miles long, the Colorado River winds through the canyon's vast auburn corridors.
+Drive or ride the Grand Canyon Railway as an alternative to getting to this stunning attraction.
 Park amenities include both rustic and upscale lodging.
 Fine dining is available at the four-star dining room of the El Tovar Hotel.

 Sometimes called the necklace that adorns the northeastern Australian coast, the Great Barrier Reef is the largest in the world.
 It is a collection of more than 3,000 distinct reefs and island fleets, protected by the turquoise waters of the majestic Coral Sea.
 Together, the Great Barrier Reef was proclaimed a UNESCO World Heritage Site in 1981.
 Waters run shallow for a large portion of the reef, making the perfect environment for aquatic adventures before the reef dips to a depth of 2,000 meters (6,561 feet).
 Diving and snorkeling here are like being transported to a different world, where swirling, rainbow-colored corals create a colorful backdrop for so many fish species.
 You'll never forget the mesmerizing waters of the Great Barrier Reef.